-2.4.3.10 Interrogator Type
+2.4.1.3.10 Interrogator Type

 When the use of either Internal Triggers or External Triggers is chosen a radar interrogator type must be artificially assigned to each trigger signal for the MBTS to determine an appropriate reply response.
-The Interrogator Type control, within the Reply Control Panel, is used to make this assignment.
+The Interrogator Type control is used to make this assignment.
 Interrogator type choices are shown below in Figure 10, Interrogator Type Selections.
 The Interrogator Type setting is disregarded when RF interrogations or Mode Pair triggers are selected for use.